sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/troubleshooting.md

 ### Are dependencies installed?

-When executing campaign specs `src` uses Docker and git.
+When executing batch specs `src` uses Docker and git.
 Make sure that those are installed and accessible to you on your machine.

 To test whether `git` is installed and accessible, run the following: